BEFORE TRAVELING TO CATALONIA

 MEASURES REGARDING SAFETY DISTANCES, MASKS, MEETINGS OR CAPACITY

 Related to the measures listed below, people who have already been vaccinated are not exempt from compliance.
 The restrictions of COVID-19 remain in force for the entire population as a prevention measures and in favor of the common good.

-It is requested to maintain a safety distance between people of 1.5m and a safety space of 2.5m2 per person.
+The recomended safety distance between people is 1.5m and a safety space of 2.5m2 per person.

 Distances of less than 1m cannot be held indoors, except between people who travel in a group, or that have close contact on a regular basis.